CongducPham/LowCostLoRaGw/README.md

 The program has been tested on Arduino Uno, Mega2560, Nano, Pro Mini, Mini, Due, Zero.
 We also tested on the Teensy3.1/3.2 and the Ideetron Nexus.
 The SX1272 lib has been modified to change the SPI_SS pin from 2 to 10 when you compile for the Pro Mini, Mini (Nexus), Nano or Teensy.

+**Notice for low-cost/clone Arduino boards**.
+If you get a low-cost Arduino board, such as those sold by most of Chinese manufacturer, the USB connectivity is probably based on the CH340 or CH341.
+To make your low-cost Arduino visible to your Arduino IDE, you need the specific driver.
+Look at http://sparks.gogo.co.nz/ch340.html or http://www.microcontrols.org/arduino-uno-clone-ch340-ch341-chipset-usb-drivers/.
+For MacOS, you can look at http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra which works for MacOS up to Sierra.
+For MacOS user that have the previous version of CH34x drivers and encountering kernel panic with Sierra, don't forget to delete previous driver installation: "sudo rm -rf /System/Library/Extensions/usb.kext".

 An interactive end-device for sending LoRa messages with the Arduino IDE
 ========================================================================

 With the Arduino IDE, open the Arduino_LoRa_InteractiveDevice sketch.
 Then compile it and upload to an Arduino board.
-It is better to use a more powerful (and with more RAM memory such as a MEGA) Arduino platform for building the interactive device otherwise stability issues can occur.
+It is better to use a more powerful Arduino platform for building the interactive device otherwise stability issues can occur (and especially with more RAM memory such as a MEGA, the Uno, ATMega328P, will be very unstable because of the small amount of memory).

 By default, the interactive end-device has address 6 and runs in LoRa mode 1.